| Timing Belt

 failure goes up sharply once a belt surpasses its recommended

+replacement interval which is typically 60,000 miles.
 Though today's timing belts last longer than ever before, the

 same can't be said for timing belts that are in older engines -